ionic-team/ionic-learn/content/formulas/navigation-bar-vs-header-bar/article.md

 That's the basics of `ion-header-bar`.
 There are a [lot of ways](http://ionicframework.com/docs/api/directive/ionHeaderBar/) to customize the header as your own.

 The header bar is pretty simple, but there are some drawbacks to its simplicity.
-Ionic contains a full routing system built on ui-router that manages an app's navigation stack, letting users dive deep into nested views without losing their state elsewhere in the app. `ion-header-bar` is a UI directive and doesn't intregate other functions of Ionic on its own.
+Ionic contains a full routing system built on ui-router that manages an app's navigation stack, letting users dive deep into nested views without losing their state elsewhere in the app. `ion-header-bar` is a UI directive and doesn't integrate other functions of Ionic on its own.

 This makes `ion-header-bar` great for simple views that don't need complex state hierarchies, and is the thing to use when all you need is a header (or subheader) attached to any view.
 When things need to get more complex, that's where Ionic's navigation views and `ion-nav-bar` come into play.

 ## Navigate... this way

 Our app is now getting more complicated.
 We now want to dive into a detail view to find more information about prior screens, add detail pages to the detail pages, and other things that make for a useful app.
-To do this, we refactor our codebase to a simple implemetation of `ion-nav-view`:
+To do this, we refactor our codebase to a simple implementation of `ion-nav-view`:

 ~~~html
 <body ng-app="ionicApp">